Computer Science (CS)

 Focuses on the foundations and basic principles of concurrent programming, covering high-level notions of concurrent correctness and connecting those abstract concepts to real-world programming constructs and algorithms used in practice.
 Course Information: 3 undergraduate hours.
 4 graduate hours.
 Prerequisite(s): CS 361.

 CS 455.
-Design and Implementation of Network Protocols.
+Introduction to High Performance Computing.
 3 or 4 hours.

 CS 461.
 Operating Systems Design and Implementation.
 3 or 4 hours.